cgrymala/post-content-shortcodes/readme.txt

 There is a known issue where HTML (especially [caption] shortcodes) within the excerpt can break the entire page.
 In order to avoid this, be sure to place the <!-- more --> tag above the [caption] shortcode within the posts being pulled into the post-list shortcode.

 == Changelog ==

+= 0.4 =

+* Test for 4.0 compatibility
+* Minor bug fixes
+* Add "current-post-item" CSS class to the appropriate post within the post-list in response to [request from thomas.mery](http://wordpress.org/support/topic/how-to-add-active-class-to-listed-post-li-output?replies=1)
+* Add post ID and shortcode attributes to items that can be sent through the `post-content-shortcodes-open-item` filter
+* Add post object and shortcode attributes to items sent through most filters
+* Add new `post-content-shortcodes-include-thumbnail` filter to change the way the thumbnail is included in post content (if desired)

 = 0.3.4.1 =